If you are resisting making changes vital to your personal or business success, here’s ten tips to get you taking action!

 - Emotional control – a great sense of humour, recover well from set backs, keep perspective

 If you are part of the team then as a group, you may have all of these covered.
 If you work by yourself then your network, trusted advisors or a coach can help.
 Honing in on your resilience factors will help you put strategies in place which you might never need but can de-risk a change and give you confidence.

 We can get hung up on the discomfort associated with doing something new or different.
 We refer to previous experiences which didn’t go so well but not with the aim of learning from them but to remind ourselves how badly we felt and hence we shouldn’t do anything different again.
 This is loss aversion – losing hurts more than winning feels good.

-Thing is, when we contemplating making a change, it is rarely all about us.
+Thing is, when we contemplate making a change, it is rarely all about us.
 Usually someone else benefits too; our family, our customers, the planet.
-The benefits might not be obvious but back to my weight loss.
-Losing weight seems to be only about me but I realised that feeling uncomfortable or self-conscious distracts me and prevents me from bringing my best self to my work.
+The benefits might not be obvious but even the weight loss goal I talked about earlier is about more than me.
+Feeling uncomfortable or self-conscious distracts me and prevents me from bringing my best self to my work and my clients.

 We ask “what happens to me if it goes wrong?”
 A more helpful question is “what happens for others if goes right?”

 Take a lesson from nature.
 Tests on the maternal instincts in rats show that if you make a rat pass through an electric current to get to food, drink, a partner, they will tolerate a certain amount of discomfort and then give up.
 However, if you replace the food etc. with baby rats they will endure much higher levels of pain and make far more repeated attempts to get to the babies.
 Even if the babies are kittens, rabbits, the instinct to protect the young is overwhelming.
 This is what Robert Dilts would describe as the difference between ambition (you) and soul (the greater good).
 You need a combination of both.
 So what happens to your motivation if you make it more about other people and less about yourself?